abelectronicsuk/ABElectronics_C_Libraries/IOZero32/README.md

 set_port_direction(uint8_t address, uint8_t port, uint8_t direction):
 ```

-Sets the IO direction for the specified IO port
+Set the IO direction for the specified IO port
 **Parameter:** (uint8_t) address: I2C address for the target device
 **Parameter:** (uint8_t) port: 0 = pins 1 to 8, 1 = pins 9 to 16
 **Parameter:** (uint8_t) direction: number between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.
 1 = input, 0 = output